graciellehigino/the-return-of-the-fleas/manuscript.md

 groups, and this history can result in a non-neutral contribution of these species to the beta diversity of these communities [@Poisot2012DisSpe].
-The underlying logic of our approach pertains to a wide diversity of systems; not only do rodents act as reservoirs for zoonotic diseases, **GF Albery, EA Eskew, N Ross, KJ Olival.
-(2020) Nature Communications 11: 2260.** show that understanding the global-scale structure of host-virus interactions *requires* a joint understanding of the geographical and evolutionary mechanisms involved in shaping them.
+The underlying logic of our approach pertains to a wide diversity of systems; not only do rodents act as reservoirs for zoonotic diseases, -@Albery2020PreGlo show that understanding the global-scale structure of host-virus interactions *requires* a joint understanding of the geographical and evolutionary mechanisms involved in shaping them.
 We argue that when the data are available, there is even more